guykem123/QuestionsServer/README.md

 # Questions Server

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Run Server

 First Run `npm i` or `npm install`, and then Run `npm start` to run the server Locally.